Common Reasons Why a Computer Will Not Start

 Insertion Points: Laptop Power Jacks

-- For desktops, very rarely does a desktop power cord go bad at the insertion point in the back of the computer.
-Although, it isn't impossible if the cable got jerked or strained some way or another.
-Power cables should be very snug into the back of a desktop computer, there should be very little play or wiggle in the connection.
+- For desktops, very rarely does a desktop power cord go bad at the insertion point in the back of the computer, although it isn't impossible if the cable got jerked or strained some way or another.
+Power cables should be very snug into the back of a desktop computer; there should be very little play or wiggle in the connection.

-- More often than not this caused by memory failure.
+- More often than not, this is caused by memory failure.
 If your system has more than one memory module, it is suggested to remove one module and let the other in to see if the system boots, do the same with the other module if nothing happens different.
 Please remember to remove the laptop battery or disconnect power before doing this for either a laptop or desktop.
 Be sure to ground yourself too.
 One zap of static electricity or removing a memory module while power is available can be the end of your system.

 - If the memory is okay, it is possible there is video, CPU, or motherboard failure.
 The easiest way to eliminate the display is bad issue is to attach an external monitor to your laptop.
 If you get a display, you have a bad screen.
 Desktops already have an external monitor unless it is an all-in-one system, in that case if available treat it as a laptop and connect an external monitor.